Gianfranco Facchineri: Early life

-Facchineri was born and raised in Windsor, Ontario, where he played youth soccer with Windsor Ciociaro SC at age five.
-He later played with the Windsor FC Nationals and Migichan's Vardar SC.
+Facchineri was born and raised in Windsor, Ontario to an Italian family.
+He played youth soccer with Windsor Ciociaro SC at age five.
+He later played with the Windsor FC Nationals and Vardar SC.
 He played with the Ontario provincial team at U14 and U15 levels.
-He then briefly joined the Toronto FC Academy.
 In 2016, he was invited to join the Vancouver Whitecaps Academy, but declined the opportunity as he felt he was too young.
 Two years later in August 2018, he then joined the Vancouver Whitecaps Academy.
 He began playing with the Whitecaps U17 and U19 sides, before moving to their development side in 2019.
 In August 2019, he began training with the Whitecaps first team.
 In 2019, he was the Whitecaps FC BMO RESP Academy Male Player award recipient.

 University career

-In 2022, he began attending the University of Windsor, where he played for the men's soccer team.
+In 2022, he began attending the University of Windsor, where he played for the Windsor Lancers men's soccer team.
 He scored his first goal on 18 September 2022 against the McMaster Marauders.
+(His father had previously played for the Lancers as well).
 On 25 September 2022, he scored two goals in a 9-0 victory over the Algoma Thunderbirds to help Windsor win their first game of the season.
+In 2023, he was named an OUA West First Team All-Star.

 Club career

 In January 2020, Facchineri signed a first-team Homegrown Player contract with the Whitecaps.
 In July 2020, he was loaned to Atlético Ottawa in the Canadian Premier League.
-He made his professional debut on 19 August 2020, against Valour FC.
+He made his professional debut on August 19, 2020, against Valour FC.
 In August 2021, he was loaned to USL Championship side San Diego Loyal SC.
 In February 2022, he was released by the Whitecaps, with the club buying out the remainder of his contract.

 In 2022, he played in the League1 Ontario Reserve Division with Tecumseh SC U21.
 In March 2023, he joined Windsor City FC in the League1 Ontario Premier Division.
+He was named the L1O Defender of the Year and a First Team All-Star in 2023.

+In December 2023, he was selected in the second round (ninth overall) of the 2024 CPL–U Sports Draft by Valour FC.
+In April 2024, he signed a U Sports contract with the club, allowing him to maintain his university eligibility.
+On July 21, 2024, he scored his first professional goal in a match against Atlético Ottawa.
+In August 2024, he extended his U Sports contract through the remainder of the season, rather than to return to university.
+During the 2024 season, he was named to the CPL Team of the Week on two occasions.
+In December 2024, he signed a two-year professional contract with the club through 2026.